Council Corporate Plan – 2022 to 2025 (Annual update March 2023)

 We’ve listened to what residents, businesses and our partners and stakeholders have said about their experience of Reading, and their hopes and aspirations for the town.

-In this year’s residents’ survey we heard that residents are satisfied with how the council runs services in Reading, but would like to see more action taken on key issues.
+In this year’s residents’ survey we heard that the majority of residents are satisfied with how the Council runs services in Reading, but would like to see more action taken on key issues.
 Through consultation on our major change initiatives – such as the Local Transport Plan and the Climate Emergency Strategy – we know we have the support of residents and partners to make the changes we all want to see.

-We will make this change happen by focussing on three interconnected themes:
+We will make this change happen by focusing on three interconnected themes:

 • Inclusive economy